 “The worse the socioeconomic situation of a social group, the worse its health status is”, EPHA says.
 According to their new report, Roma are the minority which suffers the most from health problems and higher mortality.
 The life expectancy of Roma people is five to twenty years shorter compared to the average population.

 The report is a review of both quantitative and qualitative studies, including published articles, reports, surveys, statistics, strategy and discussion papers sources.

 Children are among the most impacted.

 The infant mortality is between two to three times higher than the majority population.
-Low birth weight and malnutrition affect Romani children disproportionately, impacting their social and educational attainment.
+Low birth weight and malnutrition affect Roma children disproportionately, impacting their social and educational attainment.

 The evidence is clear, the healthy development of a child is heavily conditioned by the environment in which they live.

 We know that the “early years experiences affect the brain architecture, which provides the foundation for all future learning, behavior, and health” (Harvard).
 The early “experiences and environmental influences “get under the skin” and interact with genetic predispositions” (Harvard).